 The Lemon Demon song "I've Got Some Falling To Do" deals with a man who falls off an airplane and finds himself with enough time to get a phone call from Death, get bored, think of an interesting way for himself to die and ponder the nature of perpetual motion.
 In the end, he's caught and rescued by a giant squid... even though he would have rather just kept on falling.

-One of the multi-strip story arcs in Calvin And Hobbes had Calvin holding onto a balloon only to have it float away with him, high into the sky.
+One of the multi-strip story arcs in Calvin and Hobbes had Calvin holding onto a balloon only to have it float away with him, high into the sky.
 When it pops, he falls for incredibly long time.
 At one point he looks down and expects to wake up from a dream at any moment, but it doesn't happen.
-Luckily he finds his transmogrification gun and saves himself with it by turning himself into a light particle.
+Luckily, he finds his transmogrification gun and "safes" himself (that is, turned himself into a safe).

 Also, a Demetri Martin joke: